2011 FIA WTCC Race of Germany: Background

 After the previous round, Robert Huff was leading the world drivers' championship.
 Norbert Michelisz was leading the Yokohama drivers' trophy by two points over Kristian Poulsen.

 Ibrahim Okyay and Borusan Otomotiv Motorsport returned to the championship having last competed in the Race of Italy.
 Stefano D'Aste returned to Wiechers-Sport having been forced to miss the Race of UK due to commitments in the GT4 European Cup.

 Poulsen would get a five–place grid penalty for race one after he was deemed responsible for the collision with Michelisz at Donington Park.
 Muller would be driving under a two race three–place suspended grid penalty after a controversial pass on Huff at the previous round.

 Report

 Free practice

 Muller led the first practice session which took place in wet conditions.
 Alain Menu was second and Gabriele Tarquini was third, championship leader Huff was fourth.
 Aleksei Dudukalo ended his session on his first lap when the front splitter on his SUNRED León broke and he beached it in the gravel.
 Yukinori Taniguchi also went through the gravel but was able to return to the track after assistance from the marshals.
 He returned to the pits but was black flagged when he left the pits again after repairs.
-The session was stopped just over half way through when Fabio Fabiani spun and put his Proteam Racing BMW 320si into the tyre wall at the first corner.
+The session was stopped just over halfway through when Fabio Fabiani spun and put his Proteam Racing BMW 320si into the tyre wall at the first corner.

 Huff topped the second practice session with Muller second fastest and Robert Dahlgren in the Volvo C30 third.